fusionengine-org/fusion/README.md

 ### Developer build

-if you want to get the latest changes then follow this instruction:
+if you want to get the non-cython build and the latest changes then follow this instruction:

 ```bash
  git clone https://github.com/dimkauzh/fusion-engine.git